 We also know that a certain Menander – also a Samarian of the village of Kapparetaia, a disciple of Simon, and likewise inspired by the lower spirits – deceived many by his Magian skill while he was at Antioch.
 He even convinced his followers that they would never die.
 There are still some alive today who, inspired by him, believe this.

 Then there is a certain Marcion from Pontos [i.e. from Sinope on the southeastern coast of the Black Sea] who still teaches his disciples to believe in another and greater god than the creator [cf. Tertullian – link].
 Assisted by the lower spirits, Marcion has caused every descent group (genos) of men to say slanderous things, to deny that God is the creator of the universe, and to proclaim another god to be greater and to have done greater things.

 All those who follow these men are called “Christians,” as we have said, just as those who do not share the same opinions share among philosophers the name of “philosophy.”
 We do not know whether they are guilty of those disgraceful and legendary actions: overturning the lamp, unrestrained sexual mixing, and eating human flesh [i.e. rumours about Jesus adherents that circulated, with Justin implying they may be true about these opponents but not Jesus adherents generally].
 However, we do know that you neither pursue nor kill them, at least not for their opinions.
-There is a writing by us against all the heresies that have arisen which, if you wish to read, we will supply it to you.
+There is a writing by us against all the sects (or: heresies) that have arisen which, if you wish to read, we will supply it to you.

 [Subsequent reference to Simon the Magian]